Free delivery over PKR 5,000 · COD nationwide

 Targeted Addition

-Most of these can be taken together, but a few practical notes: Vitamin D is fat-soluble and is best absorbed with a meal containing fat.
-Vitamin C increases iron absorption, so take it separately from iron supplements if you take them.
+Most of these can be taken together.
+A few practical notes still help.
+Vitamin D is fat-soluble, so take it with a meal containing fat.
+Vitamin C boosts iron absorption, so keep it separate from iron supplements.
 Zinc and iron compete, so space them apart.
-None of these have interactions that cause concern when combined with each other in normal doses.
+At normal doses, none of these cause worrying interactions with each other.

 Lifestyle Factors That Multiply Supplement Effectiveness

-Exercise has a consistent positive effect on immune function at moderate intensities, but prolonged intense exercise (marathon training, high-volume gym sessions) temporarily suppresses immunity.
-The “open window” of immune suppression after very intense exercise is real.
-For most Pakistanis starting or resuming exercise in spring, moderate activity will improve immunity rather than compromise it.
+Exercise helps immunity at moderate intensities.
+But very long, intense sessions, like marathon training or high-volume gym work, briefly suppress it.
+The “open window” of immune suppression after very hard exercise is real.
+For most people starting or resuming exercise in spring, moderate activity will improve immunity rather than harm it.

-Hydration is mechanically important for immune function: mucous membranes that line the respiratory tract require adequate hydration to function as barriers, and dehydration impairs lymphatic function.
-Spring heat, particularly from April onwards, increases fluid requirements meaningfully.
+Hydration matters mechanically too.
+The mucous membranes lining your airways need water to work as barriers, and dehydration impairs lymphatic function.
+Spring heat, especially from April onwards, raises your fluid needs noticeably.

 How long does it take for immunity supplements to work?

 It depends on the supplement and your starting level.
-Vitamin C effects on immune cells are relatively fast — within days at sufficient doses.
-Vitamin D takes longer to meaningfully raise blood levels — typically 2–4 weeks of regular supplementation before significant changes in deficient individuals.
-Zinc supplementation effects on immune function are observable within a few weeks of correcting deficiency.
-The practical implication is that starting 3–4 weeks before peak pollen and cold season is better than starting when you’re already sick.
+Vitamin C acts on immune cells relatively fast, within days at sufficient doses.
+Vitamin D takes longer, usually 2 to 4 weeks of regular use before blood levels rise meaningfully in deficient people.
+Zinc effects appear within a few weeks of correcting a deficiency.
+So starting 3 to 4 weeks before peak pollen and cold season beats starting once you are already sick.

 Are these supplements safe to take together?

-Yes, when taken at the doses described above.
-Vitamin C, Vitamin D, B12, Zinc, Moringa, and fiber have well-established safety profiles with no harmful interactions between them.
-The main caution is with Vitamin D at high doses over extended periods — 10,000 IU daily is appropriate for a deficiency-correction period but shouldn’t be continued indefinitely without periodic blood level checks.
-For most people, moving to a maintenance dose of 2,000–4,000 IU after a few months makes sense.
+Yes, at the doses described above.
+Vitamin C, Vitamin D, B12, zinc, Moringa, and fiber all have well-established safety profiles with no harmful interactions between them.
+The main caution is Vitamin D at high doses for long periods.
+10,000 IU daily suits a deficiency-correction phase but should not continue indefinitely without periodic blood checks.
+For most people, moving to 2,000 to 4,000 IU after a few months makes sense.

 Can I give these supplements to my children for spring immunity?

-Children have different dose requirements than adults.
-Vitamin D and Vitamin C supplements formulated for children are appropriate, but at substantially lower doses — typically 600–1,000 IU Vitamin D for children under 12, and 250–500mg Vitamin C. Zinc requirements are also lower.
-Use age-appropriate formulations rather than adult products at reduced doses, as some excipients and forms differ.
+Children need different doses than adults.
+Vitamin D and Vitamin C products made for children are fine, but at much lower doses.
+That is typically 600 to 1,000 IU Vitamin D for under-12s, and 250 to 500mg Vitamin C. Zinc needs are lower too.
+Use age-appropriate formulas rather than adult products at reduced doses, as some forms and excipients differ.
 Check with a paediatrician if in doubt.

 Will taking these supplements prevent me from getting sick?

-“Prevention” overstates the case.
-What adequate immune nutrition does is improve your immune system’s ability to detect, respond to, and clear pathogens, which typically means infections are shorter and less severe rather than completely avoided.
-Vitamin D deficiency correction has the most consistent evidence for reducing respiratory infection incidence.
-Vitamin C reduces duration.
+“Prevention” overstates it.
+Good immune nutrition improves your immune system’s ability to detect, respond to, and clear pathogens.
+That usually means infections are shorter and milder, not completely avoided.
+Correcting Vitamin D deficiency has the strongest evidence for reducing respiratory infections.
+Vitamin C cuts duration.
 Zinc reduces severity.
-Think of it as giving your immune system the resources it needs to do its job well, not as a guarantee against illness.
+Think of it as giving your immune system the resources to do its job well, not a guarantee against illness.